KirtiRasal/Instaffo-Job-Title-Classification-Project/README.md

 $ pip install -r requirements.txt
 ```

+Description of the python packages used in the cleaning pipeline.

 1. pandas is used to read the input json file.

 2. html, beautifulsoup4 and lxml is used to convert the HTML tags.